i4Ds/STIXCore/docs/pipelineconfiguration.rst

   --idl_gsw_path IDL_GSW_PATH
                         directory where the IDL gsw is installed --idl_batchsize IDL_BATCHSIZE
-                        batch size how many TM prodcts batched by the IDL bridge --stop_on_error       the pipeline stops on any error --continue_on_error   the pipeline reports any error and continouse processing -o OUT_FILE, --out_file OUT_FILE
+                        batch size how many TM products batched by the IDL bridge --stop_on_error       the pipeline stops on any error --continue_on_error   the pipeline reports any error and continouse processing -o OUT_FILE, --out_file OUT_FILE